csb324/eleventy-obsidian-ninareth/notes/People/Tinzelven/Victor.md

 <span class="dataview inline-field"><span class="inline-field-key">Affiliation</span><span class="inline-field-value">[[The Providers]]</span></span>
 <span class="dataview inline-field"><span class="inline-field-key">Affiliation</span><span class="inline-field-value">[[Arkhosian Delegates]]</span></span>

-He's the clothes guy.
 Friends with [[Bliken Hammerov]].
 Vaguely racist against [[Hugh]].
 Seems less based in race hate, more based in war trauma.

 Vouched for [[Professor Leonard Klipitz]] when [[Costi]] went looking for dirt on him.

 He's an [[Arkhosian Delegates|Arkhosian delegate]], not from [[Tinzelven]] but from [[Arkhosia (City)]].
 He's taken a liking to [[Costi]], who reminds him of himself at a young age.

 He was a "great warrior," according to [[Willen Guruden]].
 (Otherwise, they don't seem to like each other much.)

+Victor gave [[Costi]] a pair of magical gloves, that should help him be quick with his hands.
+He wants to bring [[Costi]] to see the elections when that rolls around.